xibosignage/xibo-manual/source/en/media_library.md

 Instead of clicking on the Start upload button, click on the **blue upload** button shown at the end of the row for an added file.

 - Change the Folder location using the **Select Folder** button as before and then click the blue button at the end of the row to upload just that singular file.

-{nonwhite}
-Further information for Administrators regarding Folder access and set-up can be found [here](https://xibo.org.uk/docs/setup/folders-administration)
-{/nonwhite}

-{white}
-For further information regarding Folder access and set-up, please speak to your Administrator.
-{/white}

 ![Single Upload](img/v3_media_single_upload.png)